 Here’s your chance to ask successful alumni how they got to the top!
 We will be featuring alumni who are successful in the following careers/areas:

-NON-PROFIT/ASSOCIATION MANAGEMENT ROUNDTABLE
+ARTS & CULTURE MANAGEMENT ROUNDTABLE

 EXECUTIVE LEADERSHIP ROUNDTABLE

 - John Carlson ʼ85 English, Chief of Staff of the Financial Services Information Sharing and Analysis Center (FS-ISAC), Vice Chairman of the Financial Services Sector Coordinating Council (FSSCC)

 - Eileen Kessler ʼ75 English, President, Omnistudio, Inc.